Red Velvet Coconut Cake with Coconut Cream Cheese Frosting

 Beat the cream cheese with the butter until light and fluffy.
 Mix in the vanilla and coconut cream.
 Slowly add the confectioners' sugar 1/2 a cup at a time until the mixture reaches the consistency of frosting and can hold it's shape.
 Store in an airtight container at room temperature until ready to use.

-In a small bowl, whisk together the milk and vanilla set aside.
+In a small bowl, whisk together the milk and vanilla to make the cake soak.

-Dip a pastry brush in the cake soak and brush the soak over the cake scraps.
+Dip a pastry brush in the cake soak and brush the soak over the cake rounds.

-Use the back of a spoon to spread one-fifth of the frosting in an even layer over the cake.
+Use an offset spatula to spread one-fifth of the frosting in an even layer over the cake.

 Sprinkle one-third of the shredded coconut evenly over the frosting.
 Use the back of your hand to press them in place.

-With your index finger, gently tuck the second strip of parchment (same size) between the cake ring and the top ¼ inch of the first strip of acetate, so that you have a clear ring of acetate 5 to 6 inches tall – high enough to support the height of the finished cake.
-Set a cake round on top of the frosting, and repeat the process for layer 1 (if 1 of your 2 cake rounds is uglier than the other, use it here in the middle and save the prettier one for the top).
+Set the second cake round on top of the frosting, and repeat the process for layer 1 (if 1 of your 3 cake rounds is uglier than the other, use it here on the bottom and save the prettier one for the top).
+Repeat with remaining cake layer.

-Place the remaining cake round into the frosting.
-Cover the top of the cake with the remaining frosting.
+Cover the top of the cake with the remaining frosting and frost the sides of the cake.
 Garnish the frosting with the remaining coconut.

-Transfer the sheet pan to the freezer and freeze for a minimum of 12 hours to set the cake and filling.
+Transfer the cake to the freezer and freeze for a minimum of 12 hours to set the cake and filling.
 The cake will keep in the freezer for up to 2 weeks.

-At least 3 hours before you are ready to serve the cake, pull the sheet pan out of the freezer and, using your fingers and thumbs, pop the cake out of the cake ring.
-Gently peel off the parchment, and transfer the cake to a platter or cake stand.
+At least 3 hours before you are ready to serve the cake, pull the cake out of the freezerand transfer the cake to a platter or cake stand.
 Allow it defrost in the fridge for a minimum of 3 hours (wrapped well in plastic, the cake can be refrigerated for up to 5 days).